King-Mob/space-tube-app-service/README.md

 1. Invite `@space-tube-bot:spacetu.be` to the room you want to open the tube in
 2. Send `!spacetube create` in the room
-3. Copy the connection code
-4. Share the connection with the group you want to connect to
+3. Copy the connection code and send to a contact in the group you want to connect to
-6. Receive their connection code, from the group you want to connect to
-5. Send `!spacetube connect <their-connection-code>`
+4. Have your contact in the other group send `!spacetube connect <the-connection-code>`
-6. The tube is open, get talking
+5. The tube is open, get talking

 ### Through The Web